 By Brian Karjala

 End Time Prophetic Vision is a popular "prophetic" site where many Pentecostals and Charismatics regularly visit to read weekly updates from many writers, most of whom claim the title of prophet.
-The error propagated from this site would warrant the writing of a long book to fully discuss all of it, but for the sake of time (yours and mine) only some of the more obvious deceptive writings will be highlighted to demonstrate the lack of discernment as well as the acceptance of error by the site's moderator, Bill Somers, and his supporters.
+The error propagated from this site would warrant the writing of a long book to fully discuss all of it, but for the sake of time (yours and mine) only some of the more blatant deceptive writings will be highlighted to demonstrate the lack of discernment as well as the acceptance of error by the site's moderator, Bill Somers, and his supporters.

 The so-called "Spirit-led" writings on the site usually address monumental events the authors predict are about to take place... but never come to pass.
 Most of the writings are very general and reveal a mixture of truth and error.
 Occasionally a gem can be found among the list of weekly posted articles but, unfortunately, there is too much fluff and nonsense on the site to make it something I could recommend to others as good devotional reading.
 Scripture is sometimes used to lend credibility to the topics and issues discussed, and other times Scripture is outright ignored and replaced with new revelations (embellished with Christian terminology) that are either extra-biblical or altogether anti-biblical.

 One general theme expressed by many of the writers is the belief that a "new anointing" is about to be released to believers.
 This teaching is familiar to those of us who know that in Charismatic circles there is always talk about a "new anointing" that is "soon" to be "poured out."
 Too many people are not content to accept the anointing written about in the Bible.
 (Read on and you'll discover why I'm so suspicious about this "new anointing.")
 [There's nothing new under the sun.]